wp-plugins/any-mobile-theme-switcher/readme.txt

 1. Admin Setting For Mobile Theme selection repective to their platform.

 == Changelog ==

+= 1.4 =
+* Use of Force Layout GET Parameter from wp-config.php

 = 1.3 =
 * Use of Cookie inplace of session.